 Nylon is an interesting and versatile thermoplastic, which is used across various industries and can be found in various physical forms.
-It can be found both as a hard plastic and a soft fabric and both require a different method of bonding.
+It can be found both as hard plastic and soft fabric and both require a different method of bonding.

 What is Nylon and why is it so hard to bond?

 Nylon is the trademark name for a special group of thermoplastics developed in the early 20th century by DuPont.

 It’s used across various industries because of its versatility, it can be formed into a hard plastic (often used in machinery) or woven into soft fabrics, often blended with other fabric materials to make clothes.